Lauren Wildbolz

-Lauren Wildbolz (born March 17, 1981), is a Swiss Veganism expert, cook, entrepreneur and author of vegan cookbooks.
-The main topics of her work include i.a. vegan, organic and environmentally friendly food as well as animal welfare and the future of nutrition.
+Lauren Wildbolz (born 17 March 1981), is a Swiss vegan culinary expert, cook, entrepreneur and author of vegan cookbooks.
+The main topics of her work include veganism, organic and environmentally friendly food as well as animal welfare and the future of nutrition.

 Early life and education

-Lauren Wildbolz was born to Swiss fashion photographer Jost Wildbolz and model Sandra Wildbolz on March 17, 1981, in Zürich, Switzerland.
-The first exposure to the topics later defining her career happened at age 14 when reading information about animal suffering, ledaing to adopting a vegetarian diet.

-Wildbolz passed her entrance exam at the F+F School for Art and Media Design Zurich, but soon after decided to follow her passion for diving and worked as a diving instructor abroad, where she trained as a technical diver herself.
+Lauren Wildbolz was born to Swiss fashion photographer Jost Wildbolz and model Sandra Wildbolz on 17 March 1981, in Zürich.
+The first exposure to the topics later defining her career happened at age 14 when reading information about animal suffering, leading to adopting a vegetarian diet.
+Wildbolz passed her entrance exam at the F+F School for Art and Media Design Zurich, but soon after decided to follow her passion for diving and worked as a diving instructor abroad, where she trained as a technical diver.
 She also worked as a vegetarian cook on a ship.
 Upon her return to Switzerland, she graduated with a bachelor's degree in fine art from the Zurich University of the Arts in 2013.
 Within the framework of the project Good Food For You For Free and as part of her bachelor thesis, she combined food and art by cooking vegan multi-course meals prepared with ingredients gathered by dumpster diving, free of charge and addressing the issue of food waste.
-She continued her academic training at the ZHdK, earning master's degrees in transdisciplinarity and in fine arts, completing her studies in 2015 with the project Dreckskekse (dirt cookies), baking cookies with i.a. composted earth.
-Besides, she examined overproduction of food, immoderation, famine and the question of an economic solution in her master thesis.
+She continued her academic training at the ZHdK, earning master's degrees in transdisciplinarity and in fine arts, completing her studies in 2015 with the project Dreckskekse (dirt cookies), baking cookies with composted earth.
+She also explored the overproduction of food, immoderation, famine and the question of an economic solution in her master's thesis.
 At the age of 27, she decided to adopt a vegan lifestyle.